EPID Record

 These parameters are used to present meaningful data to the operator.
 They display the setpoint (VAL), the controlled variable (CVAL), the output value (OVAL), and other fields of the EPID, either textually or graphically.

-EGU is a string of up to 16 characters describing the units of PID’s manipulated values measures.
-It is retrieved by the get_units
+EGU is a string of up to 16 characters describing the units of the PID’s manipulated value.
+It is retrieved by the get_units record support routine.

 The HOPR and LOPR fields set the upper and lower display limits for the VAL, CVAL, HIHI, HIGH, LOW, and LOLO fields.